top of page

 -----------------

-2. Do they all share the web-cam?
+2. Do they all have access to the webcam?

 -----------------